Kiady Razanamahenina

-Career
+Professional career

 Born in Longjumeau, France, Razanamahenina played youth basketball with Union Paray Athis Basket.
 The beginning of his professional career, he played for several teams in the French lower leagues.

 In the 2020–21 season, he played with GET Vosges in the Nationale Masculine 1, the French third tier league.

 In 2021, Razanamahenina was signed by GNBC to play for the team in the inaugural season of the Basketball Africa League (BAL) in May.

 In July 2021, Razanamahenina signed with JSA Bordeaux.